 We are all aware of the United States constitutional right to bear arms.
 It is an ingrained part of American culture.
 However, not everybody is granted those rights.
 A convicted criminal may be imposed with what are called “civil disabilities,” which stand apart from the sentence that has already been ordered.
 Civil disabilities refer to the condition of a convicted criminal who has had a legal right or privilege revoked.

-Offenders may be legally banned from privileges such as holding public offense, obtaining certain licenses or jobs, entering certain agreements, or profiting from pension or insurance.
+Under ARS 13-904, offenders may be legally banned from privileges such as holding public office, obtaining certain licenses or jobs, entering certain agreements, or profiting from pension or insurance.
 The civil rights that may be revoked include the right to vote, serve on a jury, and the right to bear arms.
 Both federal law and Arizona guns laws for felons make it illegal for those convicted of a felony to possess a firearm or even ammunition.
 Even if the gun is not yours but you are found in possession of it, you could face serious criminal charges.

 How to Restore Gun Rights in Arizona

 The good news is that even if you were convicted of a felony, there are ways to restore your gun rights in the state of Arizona.
-For most convictions, firearm rights may be restored two years following the date probation is completed or the prison sentence has ended.
+For most convictions, firearm rights may be restored two years following the date probation is completed or the prison sentence has ended, as declared in ARS 13-910.
 For more serious offenses, it will take significantly longer.
-Serious offenses require 10 full years to have passed since the completion of probation or discharge from prison.
+Serious offenses (ARS 13-706) require 10 full years to have passed since the completion of probation or discharge from prison.

 When we say “serious offenses,” what we mean is:

 Once a felon has met the mandatory waiting period, whether it be two or 10 years, they are eligible to file a petition for the restoration of their gun rights.
 This petition must be in the form of a written request and filed with the court.
 Just because the appropriate amount of time has passed, though, does not mean they will be automatically granted those rights.